 buildings with adequate moisture control features is contained in a

 new standard from ASHRAE.
-ANSI/ASHRAE Standard 160, Criteria for Moisture
+ANSI/ASHRAE Standard 160, Criteria for

-Design Analysis in Buildings, formulates design assumptions for
+Moisture Design Analysis in Buildings, formulates design

 the designer elects to perform a design moisture analysis, the

 standard requires he or she to think about the interior conditions

 that will be maintained in the building and the effect that may have

 on building envelopes,” Anton TenWolde, chair of the committee that

 wrote the standard, said.
 “The standard provides a methodology

 for the first time to make consistent design recommendations, such as